lisenet/kubernetes-homelab/README.md

 ### Alertmanager

+Alertmanager uses the Incoming Webhooks feature of Slack, therefore you need to set it up if you want to receive Slack alerts.

+Update the config map [`alertmanager/alertmanager-config-map.yml`](./alertmanager/alertmanager-config-map.yml) and specify your incoming webhook URL.
 Deploy `alertmanager`:
 ```
 $ kubectl apply -f ./alertmanager
 ```

-Alertmanager uses the Incoming Webhooks feature of Slack, therefore you need to set it up if you want to receive Slack alerts.

 ### Mikrotik-exporter